koush/docs.scrypted.app/scrypted-nvr/troubleshooting.md

 ## High CPU Usage

 Scrypted NVR will use considerable CPU and GPU while performing object detection on [cameras that have reported motion](#object-detection).
-The following will help diagnoes unusual system activity.
+The following will help diagnose unusual system activity.

 ### Verify GPU